ageyev/ageyev.github.io/docs/Holy-Land/territory.md

 hide_title: true
 draft: false
 tags: [Israel]
-slug: /borders_and_territory_of_israel
+slug: borders_and_territory_of_israel
 ---

-# Where Are Israel's Borders and What Is Israel Actually Occupying
+# Where are Israel's borders and what is Israel actually occupying

 ## Applicable Norms of International Law